liferay/liferay-frontend-projects/README.md

 A resolved module is the reference package exported to the whole Portal frontend when multiple copies of the same package and version exists.
-It is taken from one of the several bundles exporting the same copies of the package, in an non deterministic way.
+It is taken from one of the several bundles exporting the same copies of the package, in a **non deterministic way**.

 In the example above, for each group of canonical URLs referring to the same module inside different OSGi bundles, there's another canonical URL for the